andrew/ultimate-awesome/README.md

 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
-- [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).
+- [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [noPress](https://github.com/CodinCat/noPress) - A collection of CMSs and Static Site Generators.